 Checklist before considering a secured loan

-Remortgage: Mortgages are simply a special type of secured loan with cheaper rates.
+Mortgages are simply a special type of secured loan with cheaper rates.
 Borrowing the money on your existing mortgage, or remortgaging to a new cheaper deal is a valid option, but isn't always correct.
 Mortgage debts are paid off over a long time, and 5% over 20 years is more expensive than 10% over five years.
 Plus you may be forced to increase your life assurance and other associated costs if mortgage debts increase.
-Those without flexible mortgages (which allow quick repayments) may sometimes be better off with a secured loan.
-Full details: Find the Best Mortgage, Remortgage Guide.

-A number of completely free, charity-based or publicly-funded bodies offer a fantastic service: StepChange Debt Charity (formerly CCCS), National Debtline, Citizens Advice Bureau and the Community Legal Advice and if you are considering taking out an IVA please read my full IVA Guide first to check if it's right for you.
+A number of completely free, charity-based or publicly-funded bodies offer a fantastic service: StepChange, National Debtline, Citizens Advice Bureau and the Community Legal Advice and if you are considering taking out an IVA or any other formal debt resolution scheme, please read my full Debt Solutions first to check if it's right for you.

 Getting a secured loan cheaply and safely